The Issue with E-Bikes

 With e-bikes, teens can travel at any time with friends without having to worry about parking their cars.
 A simple text message, and soon, two or more friends are riding their e-bikes down the street to grab lunch.

-The average e-bike has can go about 20 miles per hour, but that can vary based on the model and manufacturer.
+The average e-bike can go about 20 miles per hour, but that can vary based on the model and manufacturer.
 Similarly, prices can range from a couple hundred dollars to a few thousand, depending on the bike and its features, according to Ride1Up.

 The Orange County Transportation Authority (OCTA) states that there are three classes of e-bikes, and that each group has its own set of regulations for the rider’s minimum age, where people can ride, and speed limits.
 The rules can also changed depending on which city your riding in.
 One consistent rule: anyone under the age of 18 must wear a helmet when riding an e-bike or regular bike.